Dean Knudson

 Dean R. Knudson (born April 29, 1961) is an American veterinarian and Republican politician.
-He served as Assembly speaker Robin Vos' appointee on the Wisconsin Elections Commission from September 2017 until his sudden resignation in June 2022.
-He also served as chairman of the commission from June 2018 through June 2020.
+He was one of the architects of the Wisconsin Elections Commission in 2015, and served on the commission as an appointee of Assembly speaker Robin Vos from September 2017 until his sudden resignation in June 2022.
+He served as chairman of the commission from June 2018 through June 2020, and was expected to serve as chair again from June 2022 to June 2024, but he resigned suddenly after losing the support of Republican leaders in the state.